This post may contain affiliate links. For more information, please read the full disclosure policy here.

 I liked their enthusiasm and the fact they discussed each song before performing it.
 The food wasn’t bad either – I had the Irish stew for main, a chocolate brownie for dessert and a pint of Magners Cider, of course.
 I also didn’t feel uncomfortable dining solo either, which is always a bonus.

-Not only home to the food options I mentioned above, Cork’s city centre also has a lot of great shops and cute buildings.
-The English Market is closed on Sundays, so make sure you visit before then, as Rick Stein called it the best covered market in the UK and Ireland.
+Not only home to the food options I mentioned above, but Cork’s city centre also has a lot of great shops and cute buildings.
+The English Market is closed on Sundays, so make sure you visit before then, as Rick Stein called it the best-covered market in the UK and Ireland.
 It’s definitely built for foodies.
 There’s also Kilkenny Shop, which stocks clothing, gifts and accessories from top Irish designers and artists.
 It’s the perfect place to pick up a souvenir.

-Another of the city’s top attractions is Cork City Gaol.
+Another one of the top Cork attractions is Cork City Gaol.
 Although it used to be a jail, the building resembles a castle.
 Today it houses a museum, where you can travel back in time and learn more about life in 19th-century Cork (both in and outside the prison).
 You can purchase admission tickets here.

-Enjoy those colourful buildings and a pint of cider for me!
+Enjoy those colourful buildings and a pint of cider for me.
 For more inspiration and information, check out my fall packing list, my guide to Dublin, my Ireland and Northern Ireland itinerary and my entire UK/Europe itinerary, which is filled with corresponding blog posts.